TobiasLaross/Hass-Lynk-Co/README.md

 - `start_climate` / `stop_climate`: Starts or stops the climate control system.
 - `lock_doors` / `unlock_doors`: Locks or unlocks the doors.
 - `start_flash_lights` / `stop_flash_lights`: Activates or deactivates hazard lights.
 - `start_engine` / `stop_engine`: Starts or stops the engine.
-(Note: This feature is experimental and undocumented by Lynk & Co.)
+(Note: This feature is experimental and is not documented by Lynk & Co.)
 - `force_update_data`: Forcing update data from the vehicle, bypassing night limit.
 - `refresh_tokens`: Refreshes authentication tokens, this should not be needed, handled automatically.

 #### Detailed Service Information

 - **start_engine / stop_engine**: This service allows you to remotely start or stop your vehicle's engine.
 It's an experimental feature not officially supported by the Lynk & Co app.
 Use with caution, as it may not always perform as expected.
-My observations are that the EV engine will be started and climate will be set to HI, this service have not been tested without sufficient EV battery.
+My observations are that the EV engine will be started and climate will be set to your latest configuration in the car.
+This has not been tested without sufficient EV battery.

 ### Entities
 The integration creates entities for comprehensive monitoring and control of the Lynk & Co vehicle, including both sensors and binary sensors.